-In addition to ACL and stock boundary issues, the Councils are interested in exploring a provision for the South Atlantic shark drift gillnet fishery for incidental catch of king mackerel.
+In addition to ACL and stock boundary issues, the Councils are interested in evaluating whether to implement a provision to allow persons prosecuting the South Atlantic shark drift gillnet fishery to keep incidental caught king mackerel.
 The Councils placed restrictions on sale of king and Spanish mackerel caught under the recreational bag limit in CMP Amendment 20A (GMFMC and SAFMC 2013), which was implemented July 2014.
 Allowing sale of incidental catch of king mackerel would re-establish a historic practice and reduce waste in the Atlantic king mackerel fishery and Atlantic shark gillnet fishery.